20 REASONS TO VISIT NEPAL IN 2022

 THE SHOPPING

-Whether you’re looking for yak wool shawls or Nepali tea, topographical maps of the mountains or outdoor clothing, you can find it in Kathmandu and Pokhara.
-Fair trade shops such as Sana Hastakala and Dhukuti are particularly great places to shop for handicrafts, while at Timro Conceptstore, the Local Project, and Of Silk & Salt you can find modern designs.So this is also 20 reasons to visit Nepal in 2020.
+Whether you’re looking for yak wool shawls or Nepali tea, topographical maps of the mountains, or outdoor clothing, you can find them in Kathmandu and Pokhara.
+Fair trade shops such as Sana Hastakala and Dhukuti are particularly great places to shop for handicrafts, while at Timro Conceptstore, the Local Project, and Of Silk & Salt you can find modern designs.
+So these are also 20 reasons to visit Nepal in 2022/23.

 THE ANIMALS

 Nepali wildlife isn’t just restricted to the jungle.
 All around Kathmandu–but especially at Swayambhunath, otherwise known as the monkey temple–you can see cheeky monkeys.
 Just keep your food (and children) away from them.
-The mountains also have a wonderful array of wildlife: while you probably won’t spot a snow leopard, you may see Nepal’s national bird, the danphe, and you’ll definitely see a few yaks!
+The mountains also have a wonderful array of wildlife: while you probably won’t spot a snow leopard, you may see Nepal’s national bird, the danphe, and you’ll see a few yaks!

 THE NATIONAL PARKS